 Ada's Notes contain two program listings, one of which is the process to calculate Bernoulli numbers (extract above).
 At face value it does not look like a computer program.
 But it is clear us - and to other programmers that have looked at it - that this is a computer program.
 It has 'variables' which represent physical memory locations, input data, ALU fetch operations, ALU calculations, ALU store operations, loops, conditional branches and data output.
 We coded it up (in the ADA programming language, although we could have used virtually any programming language) and it works, apart from a bug in line 4 that is probably a printing error.

 Menabrea's paper contains three algebraic process listings which were presumably copied from Babbage's lecture.
-We would refer to Menabrea/Babbage's listings as 'pseudocode'; a guide for programmers, whereas Ada's Notes listings are machine code programs.
+We would refer to these listings as 'pseudocode', a guide for programmers, whereas Ada's Notes listings are machine code programs.
 Two questions then.
 One, are pseudocode listings the same as programs?
 Who wrote the machine code listings in Ada's Notes?

-Some IT experts categorise pseudocode as programming, but we do not.
+Some IT experts categorise pseudocode as programming.
+We do not.
 In our experience, pseudocode is analysis, written by analysts.
 Pseudocode gets converted into programs by programmers.
 If we are right, Menabrea's paper did not contain any programs and he did not publish the world's first programs.
 This means, exactly as Wikipedia claims, that Ada Lovelace did indeed publish the first algorithm intended to be carried out by a computer.

 But did she write the programs?
 Allan G Bromley and others are sceptical.
 Babbage talks about it in his memoirs.
 "We discussed together the various illustrations that might be introduced: I suggested several, but the selection was entirely her own.
 So also was the algebraic working out of the different problems, except, indeed, that relating to the numbers of Bernoulli, which I had offered to do to save Lady Lovelace the trouble.
 This she sent back to me for an amendment, having detected a grave mistake which I had made in the process."
 It sounds like Babbage wrote the Bernoulli numbers program, in which there was a bug spotted by Ada then corrected by Babbage.
 If so, Babbage wrote the program.

-But Babbage and Lady Lovelace were 100 years ahead of their time.
+We think the terms are misleading.
+Babbage and Lovelace were 100 years ahead of their time.
 The concept of analysis and programs had not been invented in the 19th century.
-The question is whether Babbage's 'algebraic working out' referred to the algebra behind the Bernoulli numbers program or to the machine code program or both.
+It is not obvious whether Babbage's 'algebraic working out' referred to the algebra behind the Bernoulli numbers program or to the machine code program or both.

 Ada wrote to Babbage while working on the Notes: "My Dear Babbage.
 I am in much dismay at having got into so amazing a quagmire & botheration with these Numbers, that I cannot possibly get the thing done today."
 We could have written this ourselves.
 Every experienced low-level programmer will know the feeling of being trapped in a 'quagmire & botheration' about some very complicated part of a program.
 It is clear to us that she was debugging the Bernoulli numbers program.
 We interpret this to mean that Babbage supplied Ada with the pseudocode - the algebraic working out - for the Bernoulli Numbers program, which she coded up into a machine code listing.
 There is no other obvious explanation for why she would return it to Babbage, yet be doing her own debugging.

-Of course, Babbage must have written the first computer programs, at least in his head, in order to design the Analytical Engine.
+Just because Ada wrote the world's first complex computer program does not mean that she was the world's first programmer.
+Babbage must have written the first computer programs, at least in his head, in order to design the Analytical Engine.
 But he was not a programmer.
 He looked on his engine from an engineering architect's perspective.
 His interest was in its operation and functionality, rather than how best to make it work.
 Doubtless Stradivari could play notes on his violins, but that does not make him a musician.
-It is clear to us that Ada looked on programmes like a modern programmer.
-We have no doubt that Ada Lovelace is the world's first computer programmer, even though Babbage wrote the world's first computer programs.
+It is clear to us that Ada Lovelace looked on programmes like a modern programmer.
+We have no doubt that she was the world's first computer programmer.

 The other important aspect of Ada Lovelace's Notes is where she talks about the Analytical Engine's potential.
 She says: "We may consider the engine as the material and mechanical representative of analysis".
 Then: "... and that our actual working powers in this department of human study will be enabled more effectually than heretofore to keep pace with our theoretical knowledge of its principles and laws, through the complete control which the engine gives us over the executive manipulation of algebraical and numerical symbols."